Welcome to my guide that looks at some of the best things to do in Venice.

 The ‘bacaro’ is the typical Venetian tavern, nothing more than a small bar where food is just an excuse to enjoy a glass of red or white wine.

-Don’t get the tavern’s appearance to mislead you, here the freshness and quality of the ingredients it’s the best!
+Don’t get the tavern’s appearance to mislead you, here the freshness and quality of ingredients is the best!
+See how you can do a self-guided Bacaro tour while here.

-Try ‘Cicchetti’, tapas style savoury food such as the ‘crostini’ of cod or the ‘mozzarella in carrozza’ (fried mozzarella with anchovy) like a real Venetian person!
+Try ‘Cicchetti’, tapas style savoury food such as the ‘crostini’ of cod or the ‘mozzarella in carrozza’ (fried mozzarella with anchovy) like a real Venetian!

-When in Venice, don’t be afraid to get lost and walk around without a pre-established destination.
-It’s exactly at that point, that you’ll discover the best side of the city.
+When in Venice, don’t be afraid to just get lost and walk around without a pre-established destination.
+It’s at that point, that you’ll discover the best sides of the city.
+You can even take part in a this private tour to get to go even deeper.

 You will certainly step your foot in some public squares called ‘campi’.
 There are two of that you might want to add to your list of things to do in Venice: